oracle/fmw-kubernetes/docs-source/content/oig/configure-design-console/Using the design console with NGINX (non-SSL).md

-+++
+---
-title = "a.
-Using Design Console with NGINX(non-SSL)" description = "Configure Design Console with NGINX(non-SSL)."
+title: "a.
+Using Design Console with NGINX(non-SSL)"
-+++
+weight: 1
+description: "Configure Design Console with NGINX(non-SSL)."
+---

 Configure an NGINX ingress (non-SSL) to allow Design Console to connect to your Kubernetes cluster.

 {{% notice note %}}
-Design Console is not installed as part of the OAM Kubernetes cluster so must be installed on a seperate client before following the steps below.
+Design Console is not installed as part of the OIG Kubernetes cluster so must be installed on a seperate client before following the steps below.
 {{% /notice %}}